ArtiomEzepchick/ReactFirstProject/README.md

 Greetings.

-This is my first project about using the full React functionality: hooks (useState, useEffect, useReducer, useContext, useRef, useMemo, useCallback, etc.), HOCs, Portals, Redux toolkit and more.
+This is my first project about using the full React functionality: hooks (useState, useEffect, useReducer, useContext, useRef, useMemo, useCallback, etc.), HOCs, Portals, custom hooks (as useSizeWindow), Redux toolkit and more.
 The app supports changing theme (light/dark) and orientation of the navigation bar.

 In the project directory, you can run: